DBkizlo/BussWebsite/README.md

 # BussWebsite
-My verry own Website as a example for Beginner
+My verry own Website as a example for Beginners